7+ Advanced Angular Interview Questions 2025: Change Detection, Signals & Zone.js

 Notice the template uses count() not count—you call the signal like a function to read its value.
 This is how Angular tracks which templates depend on which signals.

-Signals also work beautifully with RxJS via toSignal and toObservable:
+Signals work with RxJS via toSignal and toObservable:

 @Component({...})